cuberis/dev-standards/_harp/public/pages/css.md

 ## Frameworks

 We use [Bootstrap](https://getbootstrap.com/) for our framework of choice.
-New projects all start out on version 4+, however, we have a number of older sites that are running [version 3](https://getbootstrap.com/docs/3.4/).
+New projects start out on version 4+, however, we have a number of older sites that run [version 3](https://getbootstrap.com/docs/3.4/).

 ### Utility Class Frameworks